goblinsnotebook/tgn-5e-srd/README.md

 # The Goblin's 5e SRD

-Dungeons and Dragons 5th edition SRD content in .tgn format (for import into The Goblin's Notebook)
+Dungeons and Dragons 5th edition SRD content in .tgn format (for import into [The Goblin's Notebook](https://www.the-goblin.net)).

 ## License